 For example.
 Getting a concrete bid.
 Sure, each company will probably tell you a set amount that is very similar to the next guy’s as far as how much the concrete will be, but the contractor will then add in delivery fees, labor, mileage, etc. And each estimate you get can vary by hundreds of dollars.

 It’s always a wise idea to get 3 to 5 bids whenever doing any kind of home repair job.

 Don’t feel bad for having them come out and give you an estimate.
 It’s their way of marketing themselves and keeping prices down for the public.
 Besides, if they want your business, they will work for it.
 It’s not a monopoly by any means.
 Getting estimates is also a good way to get comfortable with someone in your space with your family and belongings.

-Now, you’ve got your estimates and you are comparing costs, labor, timing, etc. You can go even further and use the internet for reviews, Better Business Bureau ratings and anything else you might need to know.
+Now, you’ve got your estimates and compare costs, labor, timing, etc. You can go even further and use the internet for reviews, Better Business Bureau ratings, and anything else you might need to know.
 When you pick the right contractor, the real work begins.

 Make sure you are prepared for the unexpected.
 We all joke about the famous “two weeks” Sure, it could take two weeks, but more times than not, something will come up, and it will take a bit longer.
 Is the hired contractor going to bump up your bill and inflate it for the extra time they put in?

 What if something happens beyond their control?
 Who pays for mistakes or do-overs?
 Do they offer a warranty on their product and services?
 These are important things to think of as well.

 Of course, your network of friends and family can always give great reviews and referrals, so don’t just pick up the phone and hire the first company you talk to.